souzamonteiro/maiascript-compiler/md/maiascript-guide-en_US.md

 ```
 ## Operators

-MaiaScript supports mathematical, relational, logical, bit offset operatio, combined assignment operators and ternary conditional operator.
+MaiaScript supports mathematical, relational, logical, bit offset operation, combined assignment operators and ternary conditional operator.
 The following is an EBNF notation for all operators supported by the language.
 The order of precedence is top-down.

 ```
 Operation                ::= VariableAssignment